shivchelwa/tibco-as-datagrid-k8s/README.md

 ## Overview

 An activespaces datagrid is setup on either Minikube or Kubernetes cluster on AWS.
 Following Tools are must be installed on the your machine.
 Alternatively, a ubuntu virtualbox can be setup using Vagrant.
-The Vagrantfile uses bootsrtap.sh to provision these tools.
+The [Vagrantfile](https://github.com/shivchelwa/tibco-as-datagrid-k8s/blob/master/Vagrantfile) uses[bootsrtap.sh](https://github.com/shivchelwa/tibco-as-datagrid-k8s/blob/master/bootstrap.sh) to provision these tools.

 1. kops
 2. kubectl